vojtech-balek/SMERVisual/README.md

 # **SMERVisual**

-SMERVisual is a Python package designed for explainable machine learning using the **SMER method**.
-It provides an intuitive interface for analyzing image classification models by highlighting key features and generating bounding boxes around important words in source images.
+SMERVisual is a Python package designed for explainable machine learning using the **Self Model Entities Related (SMER) method**.
+It provides tools for explainable classification of images with **LLM-generated text descriptions**, which are then analyzed using the SMER explanation technique.

 The package supports both **OpenAI API** models and **local language models**, offering flexibility in model selection.